 Chain retailers, such as Costco and Walmart, made substantial efforts a few decades ago to expand their low pricing strategies.
 These companies aimed to attract more customers who had an interest in low pricing.

-However, these two companies created problems for other retailers because they didn’t know which pricing strategy best align with their business goals.
+However, these two companies created problems for other retailers because they didn’t know which pricing strategy best aligned with their business goals.
 At the same time, small retailers had no idea of how to appeal to customers through a pricing strategy.
 Let us first discuss the pros of a low pricing strategy.
 Continue reading!

 A growing body of research evidence shows that consumers prefer low pricing for products.
 That’s why companies focus on a low pricing strategy for their products instead of high-low pricing strategies to increase their sales and generate higher returns on investments (ROIs).